-This subsystem is same with the special vegetation feature detection system mentioned in section 4.1.2.
-It can be used to detect the scene or object with specific color and texture, such as cat (Topic 122).
+This subsystem is the same as the special vegetation detection system mentioned in section 4.1.2.
+It can be used to detect the scene or object with specific color and texture, such as cat (Topic122).

 5.4.6 Color Region subsystem